teapotlaboratories/plantpal/readme.md

 - Read Sensor, Update Display, and Store Data to Flash: **31mA @ 2.5s**
 - Read Sensor, Update Display, Store Data to Flash, and Publish to MQTT: **54mA @ 3.77s**
 - Direct Sunlight Solar Charge: **7.5mA**
+  - Note: latest testing shows an average of 10mA
 - Indirect Sunlight Solar Charge: **400uA**

 > :warning: **Tested on Revision 4-equivalent board, but should be similar to Revision 4**